 |Legend of Zelda (Famicom Disk System)||The Legend of Zelda (NES)|

-But the Japanese manual does indeed mention that Link is a boy:
+The Japanese manual does indeed mention that Link is a boy, however:

 Just then, a lone boy appeared, skillfully confused the minions, and rescued Impa.
 His name was Link. […] Impa told him the entire story.